Basics Marketing Communications & Fundamentals Every Business Should be Using

 Opportunity Cost

-For example, I have $200 to spend on Facebook ads that might generate leads, or I can use that $200 to put towards Google text ads.
+Here’s an example: I have $350.
+I can spend it on Facebook ads that might generate leads, or I can use it on Google text ads.
 If I spend the money on Google ads then I forfeit the opportunity Facebook ads might bring in.
+The loss of those potential Facebook leads is the opportunity cost.

-With pricing and value, it all depends on what is most important to the user.
+In this situation, I have to make the decision of what I find more valuable.
 Will Google or Facebook get me the leads I need?
 Which is the most cost-effective?
 Which is easier to manage?
 Where is my target audience most likely to be?

 Factors That Affect Product Pricing: